besjunior - stock.adobe.com

 The £8m of funding will be used to give teachers and other staff the skills and knowledge needed to deliver the new technical A-level equivalent due to be available in 2020, one of which will be focused on careers in digital.

-Dubbed the T-level Professional Development Programme, the training developed by the Education and Training Foundation (EFT) will help teachers understand what the new qualifications will involve, as well as industry knowledge to help them deliver relevant skills.
+Dubbed the T-level Professional Development Programme, the training developed by the Education and Training Foundation (ETF) will help teachers understand what the new qualifications will involve, as well as industry knowledge to help them deliver relevant skills.

 Apprenticeships and skills minister Anne Milton said the introduction of T-levels is an “important change” that teachers need to be prepared for.